2i2c-org/docs/admin/user-management/authentication-and-access.md

 :width: 100%
 :alt: Screenshot showing a list of members of the 2i2c-community-showcase GitHub Organization.

 Screenshot showing a list of [2i2c-community-showcase](https://github.com/orgs/2i2c-community-showcase/people) GitHub Organization members.
-The *People* tab menu is located at the top; the green *Invite member* button is located in the top right; the *Failed invitations* tab is located in the left sidebar and the {gui}`Member settings` icon is located next to each member account.
+The {gui}`People` tab menu is located at the top; the green {gui}`Invite member` button is located in the top right; the {gui}`Failed invitations` tab is located in the left sidebar and the {gui}`Member settings` icon is located next to each member account.

 :::